nathanlucianortiz/petSalon/README.md

 # petSalon
-* JS project to simulate registerings pets for grooming services.
+* JS project to simulate registering pets for grooming services.